nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

       An open initiative aiming to enhance ForensicVM functionalities through community contributions.

    Configuration File
-      A file that contains various parameters for the forensic virtual machine, such as memory size, attached disks, UEFI boot options, and more.
+      A file that stores settings and parameters that define how a software or system behaves, and contains various parameters for the forensic virtual machine, such as memory size, attached disks, UEFI boot options, and more.

-   Configuration file
-      A file that stores settings and parameters that define how a software or system behaves.

    Confirmation Dialog
       A prompt or interface that seeks affirmation from a user for a potentially critical action.